pantheon-systems/documentation/source/content/guides/quickstart/10-next-steps.md

 - Set up a [Local Development](/local-development) environment.
 - If you’re on a team, start using [Multidev environments](/guides/multidev).
 - Install [Terminus](/terminus), and start interacting with Pantheon from the command line.
 - Take your site live!
-Just follow this [Launch Essentials](/guides/launch).
+To do so, see [Launch Essentials](/guides/launch).
+- Migrate your existing site using a variety of scenarios.
+See "Migrate Your Sites to Pantheon" on our [Get Started](/get-started)

 <Callout
   title={"Are you an agency?"}